megaptera-helvetiae/eco-evo-interactions/content/authors/Benedict_Yuen/_index.md

 ---
 # Display name
-title: Laetitia G.E.
-Wilkins
+title: Benedict Yuen

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Max Planck Research Group Leader (starting March 2022)
+role: Postdoc

 # Organizations/Affiliations
 organizations:
-- name: Max Planck Institute for Marine Microbiology
+- name: University of Vienna, Austria
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include host-microbe interactions (e.g., chemosymbioses), their evolution, and their role in ecosystem function and stability.
+bio: To be filled.

 # Social/Academic Networking